-The Abo Pass Trail is as ancient as the people who once lived within its path.
+The Abo Pass Trail is as ancient as the people who once lived in its path.
 The Abo Trail served as a trading route between the Pueblo and the Plains Indians hundreds of years ago.
 It links with the Camino Real Scenic Byway and the Salt Missions Trail Scenic Byway.
 To take the trail, drive east on NM 47 from Belen toward US Highway 60.
 You'll see the Sevilleta National Wildlife Refuge, the Manzano Mountains and the grassy plains of the Rio Grande Valley.
 Visit the Abo Pueblo ruins, once one of the largest Pueblo villages of the southwest.
 Visit nearby Gran Quivira and Quarai ruins, which with Abo form the Salinas Pueblo Missions National Monument.
 Spend the night in the historic Schaffer Hotel in the arts community of Mountainair.

 Tent Rocks National Monument (Kasha-Katuwe)

 The cone-shaped tent rock formations of Kasha-Katuwe National Monument are the result of dynamic geologic events.
 Six to seven million years ago, volcanoes erupted to leave behind the ash, tuff and pumice deposits.
 Hiking through the cone rock formations is a favorite for kids and adults.
 The recreational trail ranges from 5,570 feet to 6.760 feet.
 Tent Rocks lies between Albuquerque and Santa Fe and is easily accessible off I-25.
 Take the Santo Domingo/Cochiti Lake exit (Exit 259) and follow the signs on NM 22.
 While in the area, visit the living history museum of El Rancho de los Golondrinas (check for hours/days of operation).

 Jemez Mountain Trail Byway